matomo-org/matomo-java-tracker/README.md

 The `ServletMatomoRequest` automatically sets the action URL, applies browser request headers, corresponding Matomo cookies and the visitor IP address.
 It sets the visitor ID, Matomo session ID, custom variables and heatmap if Matomo cookies are present.
+Since there was a renaming from Java EE (javax) to Jakarta EE (jakarta), we provide a wrapper class `JakartaHttpServletWrapper` for Jakarta and `JavaxHttpServletWrapper` for javax.

 ### Tracking Configuration